T

 Local etiquette

-• Always use your right hand for eating or passing food; the left hand is considered unclean.
+• Always use your right hand for eating or handling food, as the left hand is considered unclean.

-• It's polite to accept food or drink when offered, even a small amount.
+• It's polite to accept food or drinks offered by hosts, even a small amount.

-• Tipping is not mandatory but appreciated for good service (around 5-10%).
+• Tipping is not mandatory but is appreciated for good service, usually around 5-10% in tourist-oriented establishments.

-• Cash is king, especially at smaller eateries and street stalls; carry smaller denominations.
+• Many smaller eateries and street vendors prefer cash; carry smaller denominations.

 Plan the rest of your Kathmandu trip